Xilinx/data-analytics/xql6/README.md

 ----------------|----------------------------------------------------------------------------
-host/           | Source files for Host component kernel/         | Source files for FPGA Kernel (HLS) component Tutorial/       | Tutorials for executing on specific host systems host/binaries/  | The binary for target host systems xclbin /        | The xclbin for target devices README.md       | Readme file
+host/           | Source files for Host component kernel/         | Source files for FPGA Kernel (HLS) component Binaries/       | The binary for target host systems, and the xclbin for target devices Tutorial/       | Tutorials for executing on specific host systems README.md       | Readme file

 ## 3. SOFTWARE AND SYSTEM REQUIREMENTS